 These days, it seems like everybody wants to start their own business.
 People with different backgrounds want to escape their boring 9 to 5 job and join the laptop lifestyle movement invented by a special breed of people who are, seemingly, enjoying life at fullest.

 And even though starting a business in the 21st century is child-like easy – I mean, even your mom can start a blog and make it big – the odds are not in your favor.
-Despite your efforts, the amount of cash you have upfront and the enormous enthusiasm, nine out of ten new businesses crumble.
+Despite your efforts, the amount of cash you put upfront and your enormous enthusiasm, nine out of ten new businesses crumble.

 There are plenty.
 But the most common causes for premature exit from the startup world are the following: No market need (42%); Ran out of cash (29%); Not the right team (23%).2

-And while these things might seem different, there’s one thing in common: complexity.
+And while all these things might seem different, there’s one thing in common: complexity.

-When people start dreaming about conquering the world with their new fancy product, they tend to overcomplicate stuff.
+When people start dreaming about conquering the world with their new fancy product, app, fancy website, they tend to overcomplicate stuff.

 They add a co-founder because they’ve read somewhere online that “startups with co-founders have a higher success rate than companies with a single founder.”
 They ask VCs and angel investors for money because they believe that’s the only wat they can accomplish big things.
 They worry about their equipment and social media pages more than their actual product.